salesforce/ebm_calibration_nlu/README.md

 ### Noise LM Model Training

-As explained in the paper, before conducting NCE training, one need to first prepare noise data.
+As explained in the paper, before conducting NCE training, we need to first prepare noise data.

 First, let's train a noise LM with the MLM objective.